 Ownership, legal form & location of headquarters

-Eppendorf has always been a progressive company, consistently choosing the name and legal form that best fit the company and its specific stage of development.
+The beginnings of the Eppendorf Group go back to 1945, when technicians around the company founders Dr. Heinrich Netheler and Dr. Hans Hinz began repairing medical devices on the grounds of the University Medical Center Hamburg-Eppendorf.
+The company is still owned by the founding families today.
+It is headquartered in Hamburg, Germany.
+Eppendorf has always been an innovative company, consistently choosing the name and legal form that best fit the company and its specific stage of development.
 Eppendorf AG was transformed into a SE (Societas Europaea) in October 2021.
-As a result, the company now conducts business as an European stock corporation.
-The new legal form underscores Eppendorf’s evolution into a modern, global company with a particular international and European focus.
+As a result, the company now conducts business as a European stock corporation.
+This new legal form underscores Eppendorf’s evolution into a modern, global company with a particular international and European focus.

 Another positive effect of the change to an SE is that all employees across Europe, not only those in Germany, now have a body to represent them in the form of the SE works council.
-This international representation of our employees from European countries opens up opportunities for international dialogue on how we will shape the future of Eppendorf together.
+This international representation of our employees from European countries met for the first time in a constituent meeting in October 2022 and has established an international dialogue on how we will shape the future of Eppendorf together.

-In 2021, as in years past, Eppendorf saw strong growth worldwide.
-Most notably, the Eppendorf Group expanded its personnel capacity in the area of sales, as well as in research and development.
-Workforce growth was led by the regions of Europe, which saw headcount increase by 13.8% compared with the previous year, and Asia/Pacific/Africa (APA), where the number of employees grew by 7.8%.
+In 2022, as in years past, Eppendorf saw strong growth worldwide.
+Most notably, the Eppendorf Group expanded its personnel capacity in the area of production, sales, as well as in research and development.
+Workforce growth was led by the market regions of Europe, which saw headcount increase by 13% compared with the previous year, and Asia/Pacific/Africa (APA), where the number of employees grew by 8%.
+As of December 31, 2022, the Eppendorf Group had 5,131 employees worldwide.
+To allow for a flexible response to fluctuations in capacity utilization, the plants also use temporary employees in addition to their permanent workforce.
+In light of the sharp rise in production volumes during the year under review, the number of temporary employees also increased, rising to 319 as of December 31, 2022.
+The temporary workers are employed by Eppendorf via a temporary employment agency and are assigned simple tasks in the areas of Manufacturing, Administration, Finance, Supply Chain/Warehouse, Service, R&D and Sales.